C++ OpenMP

 { old = counter; counter += 1; }

-atomic maps to a hardware atomic instruction; critical takes a mutex.
-Use atomic whenever the operation fits its restricted forms.
+• atomic → hardware atomic instruction. critical → mutex.
+Use atomic whenever the op fits its restricted forms.

-A loop writing to a single shared variable without reduction, atomic, or critical is a data race.
-The result is undefined.
-It may even pass tests on some hardware and fail on others — there's no compile-time check.
+• Loop writing to shared variable without reduction/atomic/critical = data race.
+Result undefined.
+May pass tests on some hardware, fail on others.
+No compile-time check.
 Always pick one of the three.

 5. Sections and Tasks

-Sections parallelize a fixed set of unrelated work blocks:
+Sections — parallelize fixed set of unrelated work blocks:

 #pragma omp parallel sections